learn-co-curriculum/oo-student-scraper/README.md

 #### The `#scrape_index_page` Method

 This is a class method that should take in an argument of the URL of the index page, for the purposes of our test the URL will be "./fixtures/student-site/index.html".
-It should use nokogiri and Open-URI to access that page.
+It should use Nokogiri and Open-URI to access that page.
 The return value of this method should be an array of hashes in which each hash represents a single student.
 The keys of the individual student hashes should be `:name`, `:location` and `:profile_url`.

 Here's a look at the desired behavior: